FVANtom/find-typo-in-iota-seed/README.md

 # WARNING

-NEVER give someone you do not trust 100% your seed and never enter your seed in software you do not trust.
-Under the hood such software can send your seed to someone who wants to steal your funds.
+NEVER give your seed to anyone, not even to someone you think you can trust.
+Not even the devs.
+There's scammers out there.
+NEVER enter your seed into or download any software that is closed source and/or that hasn't been reviewed and approved by either the IOTA foundation or at least the IOTA community.

 ## What does this tool do